Pandemic worsening here and beyond

 The long-predicted fall and winter spike in the pandemic appears to have started, as cases, hospitalizations and deaths are rising in Monroe County and beyond.

-Monroe County Health Department Administrator John Wagner announced four more residents have died from COVID-19 in the past week.

-The Integrity death on Thursday was an earlier one that had not been previously attributed to Monroe County, Wagner explained.

-Monroe County’s death toll now stands at 39, per the Illinois Department of Public Health.
+Monroe County’s death toll now stands at 41, per the Illinois Department of Public Health, after another death associated with Oak Hill Senior Living & Rehabilitation Center was announced Thursday and two more deaths from that facility were announced Friday.

-There have been 387 new cases in Monroe County since Oct.
-27. Eleven residents are currently hospitalized with the virus.
+There have been 310 new cases in Monroe County since Nov.
+3. Ten residents are currently hospitalized with the virus.

-There were 40 new cases reported Tuesday, 40 reported Monday, 32 reported Sunday, 42 reported Saturday, 35 reported Friday, 34 reported Thursday, 12 reported Wednesday and 16 cases reported last Tuesday.
+There were 26 new cases reported Friday, 50 new cases reported Thursday, 25 new cases reported Wednesday, 40 cases Tuesday, 40 reported Monday, 32 reported Sunday, and 42 reported Saturday .

-There have been 195 new cases since Nov.
-3, the highest seven-day increase in the county since the pandemic began.
+After reporting 50 cases in one day on Thursday, the highest total for the county so far, which he partially attributed to a late surge in data the day before, Wagner told residents to take action.

+“Monroe County is currently seeing an increase in numbers over all age demographics, and people need to use appropriate measures to reduce the trend,” he advised.

 “It’s concerning, but people just need to do their best,” Wagner said of the upward trend in cases.
 “People just need to be smart and protect themselves.”